 The best way to store a sensor is by hanging it on the wall.
 I recommend using the Bluelounge CableDrop (original size).
 It has a sticky backside that you simply mount to the wall.
 Make sure you attach the cable drop high enough on the wall where the cable doesn’t touch the floor.
 I like the Bluelounge CapleDrop because its design makes it easy to remove the sensor so even if a staff member grabs the sensor by the cable, there is little resistance which helps keep the sensor from breaking.

-Some sensor holders are shaped like a sensor that you mount to the wall.
+Some manufacturers make sensor holders shaped like a sensor that you mount to the wall.
 The sensor slides into the holder and it fits the sensor snuggly.
 I would avoid using these types of holders because it is hard to remove the sensor and often staff members will end up separating the sensor’s cable from its housing.
 Also, to prevent the cable from touching the floor, this type of holder must be placed higher on the wall, making it hard for staff members to easily reach.

 Product: BlueLoung Cable Drop (original size)